About the Sally Awards

 Recognizes an individual/organization or particular project that has had a significant impact on education or mentoring in the arts and has contributed to increasing knowledge about the arts throughout the community.

 Recognizes lifetime achievement, contribution, and leadership in the arts and/or culture.

-The 25th Sally Awards is funded in part by the generous funding by:
+The 25th Annual Sally Awards were funded in part by: